spiderkitten/Starbug/local/index.md

 <h2>Recent Updates</h2>

 <p><strong>June 2025:</strong>
 Updated the links page with some new sites in most categories! check them out!
-Also joined the TF2 webring.
+Also joined the TF2 webring
 </p>

 <p><strong>May 2025:</strong> added the noAI webring to the front page. readded my about and use pages. fixed a few things.
 Added a new theme (blue), added my fav movies page back, added a links page, updated the A24 challenge page